Important: This API was never built for public use. It's built around the needs of our UI and will change with relatively little notice.

 to the initial snapshots call

-The new version will become the default on the 23rd June 2025.
+This "new" version became the default on the 23rd June 2025.

 So a call to: